 A student visa to Spain is a permit that entitles the holder to enter and stay in the country for the purpose of education at an accredited educational institution, academic research, internships or volunteer services in the framework of general humanities programs.
 It is issued on the basis of a certificate of admission to a university or college for a period of 90, 180 or more days, depending on the duration of the curriculum.
-Learn more about how to get a student visa to Spain for the Russians, Ukrainians and citizens of other CIS countries in the article.
+Learn more about how to get a student visa to Spain in the article.

 Types of student visas